Constitution and Bylaws

 Section 2- Qualification

-- All applicants for appointed State Office, with the exception of the Scribe and Treasurer, shall be Master Councilors or Past Master Councilors of their local chapters.
+- All applicants for appointed State Office, with the exception of the Scribe and Treasurer, shall be Master Councilors or Past Master Councilors of a chapter in Georgia.
 They shall have completed all five parts of the Leadership Correspondence Course and hold the designation of Representative DeMolay.

 - The State Chapter Dad for the Associated DeMolay Chapters of Georgia shall be appointed by the Executive Officer and shall serve at his pleasure for an amount of time to be arranged by the Executive Officer and State Chapter Dad.